Kinla/WordGuess-Cli/README.md

   * Will only accept one alphabet letter at a time
   * Guesses cannot repeat
   * To win: player need to guess the word before the allowed 10 wrong guesses are used up
+  * Game will exit automatically when all the words been used

 - - -

 ## Technologies
+  * Node.js
   * JavaScript
-  * inquirer - npm
+  * Inquirer - npm
-  * chalk - npm
+  * Chalk - npm

 - - -

-###Improvements
+###Improvements / Bugs

-  * Ramdomize through the possible questions but never repeat
-  * Auto exit game when all questions played
-  * Keep score